billgraziano/xelogstash/README.md

 ## <a name="json"></a>Controlling the JSON
-The two fields `timestamp_field_name` and `payload_field_name` are available in the Source, Default, and AppLog sections.
+The two fields `timestamp_field_name` and `payload_field_name` are available in the Source and Default sections.
 The following examples best illustrate how they work.

 ### Example 1
 All the event fields are at the root level.